+Get a new shower loofah after two months of use.
 Like kitchen sponges, shower loofahs — both natural fiber and plastic ones — are a breeding ground for bacteria and mold.

 Natural loofahs start to grow bacteria after just a couple weeks of use, while plastic mesh loofahs last up to two months.

+Replace lotions and moisturizers one year from first use.
 Moisturizers in a tube should last for at least two years after opening, but will eventually dry out and lose their effectiveness.

 Lotions in a jar that you use your fingers to apply, like body butter, can easily become a host for bacteria.
 Make sure your hands are clean when you use jarred lotions, and be sure to toss the tub after one year.

+Plan to get three years of use out of bar soaps, bath gels, and body wash.
 It seems counter-intuitive, but old soaps might not get you as clean as you want to be.

-Experts agree that we shouldn’t store soaps, bath gels and body wash longer than three years.
+Experts agree that we shouldn’t store soaps, bath gels, and body wash longer than three years.

 Once opened, though, these products will only be effective for one to two years.

+Trust sunscreen to protect you only until its expiration date.
 Not all sunscreens have an expiration date printed on the bottle.